 In the evolving world of education, there are some things that never change.
 Like good news.

-There is a boy in my class who is almost never on time.
-About once a day, I have to remind him that he cannot say the F WORD in school.
-Last semester, he turned in exactly 0 assignments all year.
-He gets called to the office quite often for riding office chairs through the hallway and looking at the wrong websites on his school laptop.
-I have a really cool record player in my classroom.
-Kids could put on a record from my collection during project work-time or silent reading.
-It was this awesome, ancient object that they treated like a mysterious magical machine that could transport them back to a different age.
+I once had a boy in my class who was almost never on time.
+About once a day, I had to remind him that he cannot say the F WORD in school.
+In his first quarter with me, he turned in exactly 0 assignments.
+He got called to the office quite often for riding office chairs through the hallway and looking at the wrong websites on his school laptop.
+I had a really cool record player in my classroom that students could listen to during project work-time or silent reading.
+It was this awesome, ancient machine that they used with wonder that could transport them back to a different age.

-This kid threw a kickball at it and broke the arm off as well as the Led Zeppelin II record that was playing.
+This kid threw a kickball at it and broke it, as well as the Led Zeppelin record that was playing.

-And then the other day, the class was having a discussion about some Enlightenment philosophers, and I asked a broad question to the class.
-This boy picked his head up from his desk, and for the first time this year, raised his hand.
-He asked if he could write his response on the board, which he proceeded to do.
+And then one time, when I about had it for this kid, my class was having a discussion about some Enlightenment philosophers, and I asked a broad question to the class.
+This boy picked his head up from his table, and for the first time that year, raised his hand.
+He asked if he could write his response on the board, which he then proceeded to do.